-If you aren't yet familiar with Huli Huli Chicken, let me introduce you.
-It's a staple at Hawaiian barbecues, featuring a tangy-sweet teriyaki-style sauce with pineapple juice for a tropical flavor that transports you to our 50th state.
+Let me introduce you to Huli Huli Chicken, your next seriously delicious meal.
+It's a staple at Hawaiian barbecues, featuring a tangy-sweet teriyaki-style sauce with pineapple juice for a tropical flavor that transports you right over to our 50th state.

 The secret is the fire-kissed grilling method that caramelizes the sugars, developing complex flavors without charring the chicken.
 "Huli" means "turn" in Hawaiian, where it's traditionally cooked on a rotisserie or between two grates for easy turning, which is the key to keeping everything even.